globaldothealth/isaric/docs/guide.md

 ## Phase descriptors
 Phase descriptors are used within the 'observations' table to describe which time period within the study the data refers to.
 One of three descriptors can be used:

+**pre-admission**: Specifically for medication/treatments recorded as e.g., medical history, before hospital admission.
+All symptoms, including those which may be described as occuring before admission, should NOT be recorded with this descriptor.

 **admission**: Refers to data collected upon patient admission.
 Any symptoms/observations recorded at admission may refer to the day of admission, or a time-period leading up to the day of hospital admission.